 ●The intrathoracic lower airways, which include airways narrower than 2 mm in diameter

-Extrathoracic upper airway causes of wheeze — Extrathoracic causes of wheeze are more likely to be associated with an inspiratory wheeze (stridor), but are sometimes associated with an expiratory wheeze (table 2).
+Extrathoracic upper airway causes of wheeze — Extrathoracic causes of wheeze/stridor are more likely to be associated with a monophonic inspiratory sound (stridor), but are sometimes associated with expiratory stridor (table 2).

 ●Anaphylaxis ─ The abrupt onset of stridor and respiratory compromise, associated with generalized urticaria, pruritus or flushing, swollen lips-tongue-uvula, or hypotension, is a classic manifestation of anaphylaxis triggered by food, insect sting, medication, or radiographic contrast.
 In the context of anaphylaxis, stridor is caused by laryngeal edema.
 (See "Anaphylaxis: Emergency treatment".)